Last updated in October 2013

 German companies are showing a steadily growing interest in helping rebuild Angola’s infrastructure.
 In 2010, State Secretary at the Federal Ministry of Economics and Technology Pfaffenbach opened a Delegation of German Industry and Commerce in Luanda, with a seconded head, as the forerunner of a future bilateral Chamber of Industry and Commerce.
 A German-Angolan Business Initiative (DAWI) was set up as early as 2007.

 The investment protection and promotion agreement that came into force in 2007 and Lufthansa’s establishment of a second direct flight to Luanda in June 2009 are further milestones in economic relations between the two countries.

 More than 2,000 Angolans studied in the German Democratic Republic or were trained there as experts.
 This group, which includes some current and past government ministers, has a continuing affinity with Germany and the German language.
-Other Angolans moved to the western part of Germany after reunification, some of them remaining there for around 20 years.
+Other Angolans moved to the western part of Germany after reunification, some of them remaining there for nearly 20 years.
 Numerous returnees to Angola have an excellent command of German and also possess dual nationality.